Takeda, Lilly lose bid to overturn $9 billion award for hiding cancer risk

 Data from the study, conducted by the University of Pennsylvania and Kaiser Permanente Northern California, was submitted to regulatory authorities in the United States, Europe and Japan, it said.

 This is the first federal case to be tried in consolidated multidistrict litigation comprising more than 2,900 lawsuits.
-In all three previous Actos trials, Takeda has said, judgements were entered in its favour.
+In all three previous Actos trials, Takeda has said, judgments were entered in its favor.

-(This story corrects number of decisions in Actos lawsuits from three to six in final paragraph)

 (Reporting by Anjali Rao Koppala in Bangalore and Chang-Ran Kim in Tokyo; Editing by Lisa Shumaker and Matt Driskill)